Thin shells in (2+1)-dimensional F(R) gravity: Introduction

 The junction conditions in general relativity \cite{daris} allow for a proper matching of two solutions through a hypersurface.
 They demand the continuity of the first fundamental form there and the result is a boundary hypersurface or a thin shell of matter.
 In the last case, the characteristics and the dynamics of the matter at the matching hypersurface can be analyzed by using this formalism.
-It is a useful tool in order to develop models of thin layers of matter surrounding vacuum (bubbles) or black holes \cite{sh1,sh2}, wormholes \cite{wh01,wh02,whcil}, and gravastars \cite{gravstar}, among others.
+It is a useful tool in order to develop models of thin layers of matter --that may surround vacuum (bubbles) or black holes-- \cite{sh1,sh2}, wormholes \cite{wh01,wh02,whcil}, and gravastars \cite{gravstar}, among others.
 In highly symmetric scenarios, e.g. spherical or cylindrical, the stability analysis of the configurations can be performed rather easily.
 In recent years, the junction formalism has been extended to $F(R)$ theories \cite{dss,js1}.
 Unlike general relativity, $F(R)$ gravity additionally requires the continuity of the trace of the second fundamental form at the joining hypersurface and, in the case of non-quadratic $F(R)$, also the continuity of the scalar curvature there \cite{js1}.
-For the quadratic theory, this second condition can be relaxed, and new contributions to the standard energy--momentum tensor are incorporated, that is, an external scalar pressure/tension, an external energy flux vector, and a double layer energy--momentum tensor which resembles classical dipole distributions \cite{js1,js2,rsv}.
-The junction conditions in $F(R)$ gravity has been adopted in many works to model bubbles \cite{eftsfr,efncrfr}, thin shells of matter surrounding black holes \cite{eftsfr,efncrfr}, and thin-shell wormholes \cite{efwhfr,whtsfr}.
+For quadratic $F(R)$, this second condition can be relaxed, and new contributions to the standard energy-momentum tensor are incorporated, that is, an external scalar pressure/tension, an external energy flux vector, and a double layer energy-momentum tensor which resembles classical dipole distributions \cite{js1,js2}.
+The junction formalism has subsequently been generalized to the most generic gravitational theory with a Lagrangian containing terms quadratic in the curvature \cite{rsv,bdes}, which shares the main features of quadratic $F(R)$.
+In the general quadratic scenario, the existence of a double layer can be fully derived by using distributions \cite{rsv} or only from the least action principle \cite{bdes}; in this last case, the presence of the derivative of the Dirac delta function is avoided in the calculation and the Dirac delta functions are cancelled before integration.
+The junction conditions in $F(R)$ gravity have been adopted to model bubbles \cite{eftsfr,efncrfr}, thin shells of matter surrounding black holes \cite{eftsfr,efncrfr}, and thin-shell wormholes \cite{efwhfr,whtsfr}.
 The interesting case of pure double layers have also been addressed \cite{pdlfr}.